tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 “I'm not looking for her,” Luke mumbled into his knees.
 “That psycho brat will gut me.”

 Leaning against the wall, my mind was already spinning.
-“But you're their favourite,” I said, a sour edge to my tone.
+“But you're their favorite,” I said, a sour edge to my tone.
 “Why would they kill Mr Snake?”

 Luke lifted his head, his eyes puffy.
 I didn't blame him for crying.
 The last performer who went looking for a lost kid ended up as set decor we didn't find until we could smell him.
 Luke was terrified, his expression twisting, pleading with me.
 His gaze found Mr Panda standing with his arms folded.